PFarahani/data-science-essentials/README.md

 # Course Summaries

-This repo contains a summary of all the materials covered in the courses I took which might someday come in handy
+This repository contains a collection of summaries and cheat sheets for various courses and subjects, including machine learning, data science, and software tutorials.

 ## Table of contents